 They wrote new papers.
 Agreeing the girl was worth twenty pieces of eight considering the number of years ahead of her and reducing the balance by three hogshead of tobacco or fifteen English pounds-the latter preferred.
 The tension lifted, visibly so on D'Ortega's face.
 Eager to get away and renourish his good opinion of himself, Vaark said hurried goodbyes to Mrs. D'Ortega, the two boys and their father.
 On his way to the narrow track, he turned Regina around, waved at the couple and once again, in spite of himself, envied the house, the gate, the fence.
 For the first time he had bested-face to face-a nobleman.
 Out-nobeled him in fact and realized, not for the first time, that only things, not bloodlines or character, separated them.
 So mighten it be nice to have such a fence to enclose the headstones in his own meadow?
 And one day, not too far away, to build a house that size on his own property?
 On that rise, in back with a better prospect of the hills.
 Not as ornate, as D'Ortega's.
 None of that pagan excess, of course.
 But fair.
 Nor would it be compromised as was Bliss.
-Access to free labor made D'Ortega's leisurely life possible.
+Access to free labor made D'Ortega's leisurely life merely possible.
 Without the blacks he would not be simply in debt; he would be eating from a trough instead of silver plate and sleeping in the wild rather than a four post bed.
 Jacob Vaark sneered at wealth dependent on a captured work force that required more force to maintain.
-Thin as they were, the dregs of his kind of Protestantism-church of England rather than the brutal Mather-recoiled at whips, metal, and armed overseers.
-He was determined to prove that his own industry and skill could amass the fortune, the station D'Ortega claimed without trading his conscience for coin.
+Thin as they were, the dregs of his faith kind of Protestantism-church of England rather than the brutal Mather-recoiled at whips, metal, and armed overseers.
+He was determined to prove that his own industry and skill could amass the fortune, the station, D'Ortega claimed without trading his conscience for coin.

 He tapped Regina to a faster pace.
 The sun was low; the air cooler.
 He was in a hurry to get back in to Virginia, its shore and to Pursey's tavern before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
 But first he would have one, perhaps two, drafts of ale, its bitter, clear taste critical to eliminating the sweetish rot of sin and ruined tobacco that seemed to coat his tongue.
-Vaark returned the horse to the hostler, paid him and strolled to the wharf and Pursey's Tavern.
+Vaark returned Regina to the hostler, paid him and strolled to the wharf and Pursey's Tavern.
 On the way he saw a man beating a horse to its knees.
-Before he could open his mouth to shout, disgusted sailors pulled the man away and let him feel his own knees in mud. ()
+Before he could open his mouth to shout, disgusted sailors pulled the man $G \in he should have Know$ away and let him feel his own knees in mud.
+Pursey's Tavern was closed, sohe went to the only other one open on Sunday.
+Rough, smelly and catering tohard boys, it nevertheless offered good and plentiful food.